Azure/Moneo/docs/CustomMetrics.md

 -----
 Moneo provides a way for you to export your own custom node metrics.
 This will require you to modify/create your own custom exporter script.
 The [BaseExporter](./src/worker/exporters/base_exporter.py) parent class is provided for so that a child class can be created to export your custom metrics.

 Additionally a [NodeExporter](./src/worker/exporters/node_exporter.py) class is provided as an example of how to create a custom exporter.
-You may choose to modify thisas it is already integrated to the rest of the Moneo deployment process.
+You may choose to modify this as it is already integrated to the rest of the Moneo deployment process.
 If you choose to to create a new exporter you will have some additional modifications you will need to make (explained below).

 Steps
 -----